staten-island-tech/oop-adventures-eilleen-and-madison/chatgpt.md

 ## 5. **Reflection on Changes**

 ChatGPT recommended using a separate class for making/defining a class for chance, and making/defining a class where the chance gets applied to the player after an attack.
-I think this will improve how

-- Why do you think ChatGPT's suggestions are helpful or relevant?
-- Did the suggestions improve your code?
-How?
-- Did you understand why the changes were made, or are you still uncertain about some parts?

-Example:
-> ChatGPT recommended using a more efficient sorting algorithm like quicksort.
-I think this will improve the runtime for large inputs, but I need to review the algorithm's complexity to fully understand its advantages.
+I think this will improve my code because it organizes my code into a more logic way.
+This provides a clear structure.
+I understand why these changes were made.

 ---